 The Legal Doctrines of the Rule of Law and the Legal State (Rechtsstaat), Ius Gentium: Comparative Perspectives on Law and Justice

-Jeffrey Kahn, The Law is a Causeway: Metaphor and the Rule of Law in Russia (J.R.
+Jeffrey Kahn, The Law is a Causeway: Metaphor and the Rule of Law in Russia in THE LEGAL DOCTRINES OF THE RULE OF LAW AND THE LEGAL STATE (RECHTSSTAAT), IUS GENTIUM: COMPARATIVE PERSPECTIVES ON LAW AND JUSTICE 38 (J.R.
 Silkenat et al., eds., 2014)